 - What is the time limit on a curricular innovations project?

 - What is expected if a project is funded?

-- If a project is not funded by the Academy, what are other funding options?
+- If a project is not funded by the Academy and its collaborative partners, what are other funding options?

 - What kinds of projects does the Academy not fund?